 Prerequisite: Minimum grade of 'C' in MTH 110 or 114 or instructor's permission.
-Cross-listed with MTH 213.

-Representation of data, measures of central tendency; standard deviation; sampling; normal, chi-square, student's t, and F distributions; and regression and correlation.
-Basic concepts of experimental design and statistical analysis involved in quantitative research.
+Representation of data, measures of central tendency, standards deviation, sampling, normal, chi-square, student's t tests; and correlation.
+Basic concepts of experimental design and statistical analysis involved in quantitative research will be explored, and Excel will be taught for implementation of statistical tests with large datasets.
+Offered: Fall and Spring Semester.PSY 215